 II.
 Introduction to Roman Literature.
-The readings comprise selections from Cæsar, with a generous amount of sight-reading.
+The readings comprise selections from Cæsur, with a generous amount of sight-reading.

 Critical study of text with translation into idiomatic English.
 Prose composition; incidental study of history and geography throughout the year.
-Allen and Greenough's text and grammar.
+Allen and Greenough's Grammar, and New Cæsar.

-- III.
+III.
 Cicero's Orations.
-Textual study, as in Cæsar, sight-reading and composition; historical allusions investigated; the system of Roman government; powers of officers; customs and occupations of the people; geography involved in the text is made an incidental topic for study.
-Allen and Greenough's new Cicero. - IV.
+Textual study, as in Cæsar, sight-reading and composition; historical allusions investigated; the system of Roman government;

+powers of officers; customs and occupations of the people; geography involved in the text is made an incidental topic of study.
+Allen and Greenough's New Cicero.

+IV.
 Vergil's Æneid.
-Structure of the poem, with the theory and practice of scansion of Latin poetry, especially of the hexameter; translation into idiomatic English; study of the superstitions and religious rites of antiquity, as well as of the myths and legends; minute word-study and analysis.
+Structure of the poem, with the theory and practice of scansion of Latin poetry, especially of the hexameter; translation into idiomatic English; study of the superstitions and religious rites of antiquity, as well as of the myths and legends; minute word study and analysis.
 Allen and Greenough's text.